edalmis/edalmis/README.md

 - 👋 Hi, I’m Ethem Dalmis
 - 👀 I’m interested in AI
 - 🌱 I’m currently studying at 42 Nice
-- 💞️ I’m looking to collaborate on web developer
+- 💞️ I’m looking to collaborate on web developer and embedded development
 - 📫 You can reach me via mail ethmdlms@gmail.com

 <!---